azeznassar/NZ-zipcode-lookup/README.md

-# NZ-zipcode-lookup
+# NZ Zipcode Lookup
-Location finder for New Zealand zipcodes
+>Displays the location information of a New Zealand zipcode on look up.